Navigating US fintech regulations compliance: A guide to building compliant payment and lending solutions

 Achieving and maintaining regulatory compliance is not just a matter of avoiding fines or enforcement actions; according to experts and leading providers like Stripe, sound compliance is fundamental to customer trust, product durability, and long-term success.
 Fintech compliance in the US touches every aspect of a financial product, from licensing and onboarding — such as KYC and AML compliance requirements — to ongoing data privacy, lending practices, and the protection of consumer rights.

 This article serves as an authoritative, practical guide for fintech startups, incumbent banks, payment providers, and fintech compliance professionals seeking to launch or scale their solutions in the US.
-It will explain the intricate regulatory landscape — including both federal and state regimes — and outline best practices for compliance by design.
+Based on our company's experience in building solutions for fintechs, I will explain the intricate regulatory landscape — including both federal and state regimes — and outline best practices for compliance by design.

 The unique complexity of the US regulatory landscape